 If you feel uneasy about wearing aligners during the day, nighttime-only treatment lets you avoid wearing them in social settings.

 While invisible aligners are very discreet, they still aren’t 100% invisible.
-From up close, others may notice that you have your clear trays in.
-Moreover, it’s common for aligners to cause a slight lisp, especially for the first few days after changing to new trays.
+From up close, others may notice that you’re wearing them.
+Plus, it’s common for aligners to cause a slight lisp, especially for the first few days after changing to new trays.
 If you have a job where this may be an issue, SmileDirectClub’s Nighttime Aligners may be a better fit.

 SmileDirectClub’s Nighttime Aligners could be a perfect option for anyone who feels uncomfortable wearing aligners during the day or who doesn’t like removing them to eat and drink.

-Some customers have reported that SmileDirectClub’s customer support communication can be sluggish.
+Some customers previously reported that SmileDirectClub’s customer support communication can be sluggish — but they’ve shown recent improvements.

 However, they’re a huge company with a large customer base, and fielding so many questions can be difficult.
-As a result, customers have occasionally experienced lags in communication.
-Many of these complaints came during SmileDirectClub’s dramatic expansion in 2016-17, but recent reviewers have reported similar delays as well.
+As a result, some customers have occasionally experienced lags in communication.
+Many of these complaints came during SmileDirectClub’s dramatic expansion in 2016–2017, and more recent customer reviews report better customer support experiences.
+We’re glad that SmileDirectClub turned it around and are interested to see how they continue improving.

 SmileDirectClub has cultivated extensive online resources.